DaiTengu/slaane.sh/TESTING.md

 # Testing Guide

-This document describes how to test the Portable Bash Environment installer.
+This document describes how to test the Slaane.sh installer.

 ## Quick Testing